linux-can/socketcand/doc/protocol.md

 The socketcand provides a network interface to a number of CAN busses on the host.
 It can be controlled over a single TCP socket and supports transmission and reception of CAN frames.
 The used protocol is ASCII based and has some states in which different commandy may be used.

 ## Mode NO_BUS ##
 After connecting to the socket the client is greeted with '< hi >'.
 The open command is used to select one of the CAN busses that were announced in the broadcast beacon.
-The syntax is:
+The syntax is '<open canbus>', e.g.

-    < open canbus >
+    < open can0 >

 where canbus may be at maximum 16 characters long.
 If the client is allowed to access the bus the server will respond with '< ok >'.
 Otherwise an error is returned and the connection is terminated.
 After a bus was opened the mode is switched to BCM mode.
 The Mode NO_BUS is the only mode where bittimings or other bus configuration settings may be done.